omarchy-kathmandu/talks/episode-1/presentations/PURU.md

+The presentation should use similar theme to OmaCom website,https://www.omacon.org//

 ## Welcome

 Great to see so many people here.
 I didn't expected that the first episode will be this big.
 Thank you all for coming.